Chateau de Castelnaud

-Visit the Chateau Castelnaud in Dordogne, Aquitaine
+Visit Castelnaud Castle in Dordogne

 Dating back at least to the 13th century, Castelnaud Chateau was a cathar stronghold before being seized by the Albigensian Crusade under Simon de Montfort.